Raising the ClaSS of Streaming Time Series Segmentation: Classification Score Stream

 \subsection{Streaming $k$-Nearest Neighbours}

 In an offline setting, the computation of the $k$-NN profile can be delegated to a pre-processing step, which is then used for scoring hypothetical splits of the TS.
 This computation can be efficiently executed using various exact or approximate optimization techniques~\cite{Zhu2017ExploitingAN,SchallZimmerman2019MatrixPX}, GPUs~\cite{Zhu2016MatrixPI}, or index structures~\cite{Levchenko2020BestNeighborEE}.
-However, in a streaming context, such pre-processing becomes challenging as $S_{-d}$ and $k$-NNs evolve with each time step.
-Upon the arrival of a new data point, it is ingressed into the sliding window $S_{-d}$ at position $d$, while all preceding data points shift left by one, possibly egressing the oldest observation.
+However, in a streaming context, such pre-processing becomes challenging as $S_{\tau-d+1,\tau}$ and $k$-NNs evolve with each time step.
+Upon the arrival of a new data point, it is ingressed into the sliding window $S_{\tau-d+1,\tau}$ at position $d$, while all preceding data points shift left by one, possibly egressing the oldest observation.
 The prevalent optimization techniques fall short in accommodating sliding windows, or require a-priori construction of prediction models or complex data structures, necessitating continuous updates.

 We propose the first exact streaming TS $k$-NN algorithm that runs in $\mathcal{O}(k \cdot d)$, substantially improving upon the fastest exact algorithm that requires $\mathcal{O}((k + \log d) \cdot d)$~\cite{Gharghabi2018DomainAO}.
-We have to perform three key operations to update the $k$-NN profile accordingly: (a) calculate and store the $k$-NNs for the current (latest) subsequence to insert it to the data structure; (b) shift the existing $k$-NNs left and deal with out-of-range references that point out of the window; and (c) update the outdated existing $k$-NNs that may now point to the current subsequence.
+The central idea is to establish and maintain data structures, as the stream evolves, to incrementally compute $k$-NNs and update $C$ and $N$ accordingly.
+To do so, we have to perform three key operations: (a) calculate and store the $k$-NNs for the current (latest) subsequence to insert it into the data structure; (b) shift the existing $k$-NNs left and deal with out-of-range references that point out of the window; and (c) update the outdated existing $k$-NNs that may now point to the current subsequence.
 We first describe the mathematics of the similarity measure computation used for $k$-NN determination, and then specify how to efficiently implement steps (a) to (c) in Algorithm~\ref{alg:knn}.
 The workflow is visualized in Figure~\ref{fig:knn_scoring_workflow} (a--b).